Grant Information for the United Kingdom

 The Education (Student Support)(European University Institute) Regulations 2010 and Amendments 2012

-A candidate must be normally resident in the UK on 1 February to qualify for support.
+A candidate must be ordinarily resident in the UK on 1 February to qualify for support.
 DBIS grants are available for candidates domiciled in England who meet the criteria set out in this Regulation.

 Residents of Scotland, Wales & Northern Ireland must send the completed DBIS/SLC grant eligibility form to the SLC Darlington office.